Five More Considerations when Networking for a Board Position

 Your expertise and experience will most likely be the reason that you are considered for a board position.
 Investing in building your professional knowledge and capabilities, the greater the value you can offer a board and organisation.

-Create a proven track record of your professional accomplishments and utilise social media (e.g. LinkedIn for posting articles) or a personal website to showcase your awesomeness.
+Create a proven track record of your professional accomplishments and use social media (e.g. LinkedIn for posting articles) or a personal website to showcase your expertise.

 This reputation will build your credibility and will speak volumes for you when you’re not there to be talking to the person directly.